clemi2408/tsdb_beta/QUERIES.md

 ```
 ### Prio 2

-Returns all fields and their values in a series
+Returns: all fields and their values in a series
 Former query D
 ```json
 {